-Work-Study is a federally funded program that provides job opportunities for both undergraduate and graduate students who are eligible to participate in need based financial aid programs.
-Work-Study student workers will be placed in various departments on and off campus to help offset a portion of their educational expenses.
-Work-Study at CSUSB provides opportunities for students to secure academic or career-related jobs, and develop job skills.
-Students may also apply to participate in the America Reads and Counts programs as a tutor in local school districts or agencies.
-Interested students may apply by completing a separate application to be considered for this program: Salaries range from $10.50 to $17.78 per hour.
+The Federal Work-Study (FWS) program is a federally funded program that provides job opportunities to eligible undergraduate and graduate students.
+Students must meet all eligibility requirements and demonstrate financial need to participate in the program.
+FWS student employees are placed in various departments on campus or may participate in the off campus program.
+FWS earnings can be used to help offset a portion of the student’s educational expenses.
+FWS at CSUSB also provides opportunities for students to secure academic or career-related jobs, and develop job skills.
+Students may also apply to participate in the Instructional Student Assistant (ISA) Program as a tutor in local school districts or tutorial agency.
+Interested students may apply by completing a separate application to be considered for this program: Salaries begin at $15.00 for student assistants and $16.00 per hour for Instructional Student Assistants (ISA).
 Student workers may work a maximum of 20 hours per week.

 Work-Study participants should approach their job assignment with a sense of responsibility that would be expected in any job.
 To be considered for the Work-Study programs, complete the Free Application for Federal Student Aid (FAFSA) and indicate on the FAFSA your interest in part-time employment as part of your financial aid.
 Apply FAFSA.

 Work Study participants are required to complete a tutorial prior to beginning the hiring process.
 On the Staff Development Center’s Course Catalog webpage, located under the ‘Workforce Readiness’ section is a Federal Work-Study (FWS) Student Training and another for Supervisors and Timekeepers.